yuxiangsun/RTFNet/README.md

 Note that our implementations of the evaluation metrics (Acc and IoU) are different from those in MFNet.
 In addition, we consider the unlabelled class when computing the metrics.
 We think that it is fine to directly import our results (including the compared networks) in your paper if you use our `train.py` and `test.py` scripts to train and evaluate your model.

-The current version supports Python 3.6, CUDA 10.1 and PyTorch 1.1, but it works fine with Python 2.7 and lower versions of cuda and PyTorch.
+The current version supports Python 3.6, CUDA 10.1 and PyTorch 1.1, but it works fine with Python 2.7 and lower versions of CUDA and PyTorch.
 Please modify the Docker file as you want.
 If you do not use docker, please manually install the dependencies listed in the Docker file.

 <img src="doc/network.png" width="900px"/>